-You might be thinking that CBD isolate is better for you, mostly because of the word ‘pure.’
+You might be thinking that CBD isolate is better for creating balance, mostly because of the word ‘pure.’
 However, this is not necessarily the case.

 Cannabinoids actually carry the ‘entourage effect’, meaning that they work better when used together.
-The reason for this is not exactly certain, but various studies have shown that CBD tends to have a heightened effect when used with other cannabinoids.
+The reason for this is not exactly certain, but various studies have shown that CBD tends to have a heightened impact when accompanied by other cannabinoids.

 This is not to say that you should only use full-spectrum CBD, however.
-Although anecdotal and scientific evidence suggests that this may be the superior option for treating conditions, CBD isolate is still a valid option.
+Although anecdotal and scientific evidence suggests that this may be the superior option, CBD isolate can still be potentially useful.